Costello gets hurt in No. 25 Stanford’s win vs Northwestern

 STANFORD, Calif.
+(AP) — With star quarterback K.J.
+Costello knocked out of the season opener, No. 25 Stanford had to rely on its defense and running game to get the win in the season opener.

-(AP) — K.J.
-Costello threw a 2-yard touchdown pass before getting knocked out of the season opener on a late hit and No. 25 Stanford went on to beat Northwestern 17-7 on Saturday.
+Costello threw a 2-yard touchdown pass before getting hurt on a late hit and the Cardinal used four turnovers and an improved running game to hold off injury plagued Northwestern 17-7 on Saturday.

+“It’s what you want as a coach,” Stanford’s David Shaw said.
+“When things are difficult, I don’t have to turn into Knute Rockne.
+I don’t have to do all the talking. … There’s no sense of panic.
+There’s a sense of we haven’t played well enough and they’re still in the game so we have to play better.”

+Cameron Scarlett ran for 97 yards and a key first down late that helped run out most of the clock and then Casey Toohill helped seal the win for the Cardinal (1-0) with a strip sack of Hunter Johnson that led to a fumble recovery in the end zone by Jordan Fox with 20 seconds left.

 Costello completed 16 of 20 passes for 152 yards and the TD pass to Michael Wilson that capped a 90-yard drive in the second quarter for the Cardinal (1-0).
 But his day ended early when he was hit with a forearm to the facemask while sliding on a scramble by Earnest Brown IV with just 2 seconds remaining in the first half.

 Brown was called for a late hit that set up Jet Toner’s 51-yard field goal but wasn’t ejected for targeting.
 Costello stayed down on the turf for a few minutes before being helped to the locker room.
-He didn’t return to the game and there was no immediate word on his condition.
+He didn’t return to the game.

+Shaw said he didn’t see the play and had no update on Costello’s condition.

-Northwestern also lost a quarterback with TJ Green leaving with a leg injury in the third quarter after being sacked and losing a fumble on a play in the red zone.
-Green had replaced the ineffective former Clemson five-star recruit Hunter Johnson late in the first half.
+Northwestern also lost a quarterback with TJ Green leaving with a foot injury in the third quarter after being sacked and losing a fumble on a play in the red zone.
+Green was undergoing surgery at Stanford Hospital.

+He had replaced the ineffective former Clemson five-star recruit Hunter Johnson late in the first half.
 Johnson came back in to finish and went 6 for 17 for 55 yards and two interceptions.
 He also lost a fumble that Stanford’s Jordan Fox recovered in the end zone for a touchdown that sealed the game with 20 seconds remaining.

+“I saw a freshman quarterback in his first start who did everything in his power to prepare himself to play,” coach Pat Fitzgerald said.
+“He has to get a lot better and he will get better.
+He’ll work on it.
+I have great confidence in him.”

-Things were so bad for the Wildcats that they failed to score after Stanford backup quarterback Davis Mills lost a fumble that Gavin Newsome returned to the 21.
+Things were so bad for the Wildcats that they failed to score after Stanford backup quarterback Davis Mills lost a fumble that Greg Newsome returned to the 21.
 Northwestern gained 1 yard on three plays before Charlie Kuhbander missed wide right on a 38-yard field goal try.

 The Wildcats finally got on the board on a 1-yard run by John Moten IV midway through the fourth quarter.